-The decisions and choices we make sometimes create a domino effect within our lives that allows us to feel lost and hopeless.
+The decisions and choices we make sometimes create a domino effect that allows us to feel lost and hopeless.

 I was reading the bible about Noah and Daniel and for both, the bible stated that God called them righteous.
 My thoughts then ran to “Wow, if only I could live up to that as well.”